Copyright and Trademark Policies

 - Signature.
 A physical or electronic signature of the complaining party or its agent.

-4. Give our customer the opportunity to counter-notice the DMCA notice.
-If our customer has counter-noticed a DMCA notice in reference to specific works in circumstances that do not amount to a repeat infringement, we will restore any disputed works promptly upon counter-notice as described below.
+As per the DMCA guidelines, our customer has the opportunity to provide a DMCA Counter-Notice.
+If our customer has Counter-Noticed a DMCA Notice in reference to specific works, we will restore any disputed works promptly upon Counter-Notice (as described below) and provide you with a copy of such Counter-Notice.

-DMCA Counter-Notice Procedure.
-If we receive a proper DMCA Takedown Notice from a copyright holder, we will email a copy of the notice to our customer to provide them with the opportunity to submit a DMCA Counter-Notice.
+If Namecheap receives a proper DMCA Takedown Notice from a copyright holder, we will email a copy of the notice to our customer to provide them with the opportunity to submit a DMCA Counter-Notice.
 We will advise our customer of the following:

-- If Namecheap provides hosting services in respect of the disputed content, we have removed or disabled access to that material due to notice of an alleged copyright infringement.
+If Namecheap provides hosting services in respect of the disputed content, we will temporarily remove or disable access to that material due to notice of an alleged copyright infringement.

-- If our customer believes that the identification of infringing content is in error, Namecheap suggests contacting the reporting copyright owner to resolve the matter.
-If the reporting copyright owner agrees there is a mistake, they should email Namecheap at dmca@namecheap.com.
-The content the subject of the DMCA notice may then be reinstated.
+- Contact the reporting copyright owner to resolve the matter.
+We recommend, as a first step, that you contact the reporter.
+If the reporting copyright owner agrees there is a mistake, they must email Namecheap at dmca@namecheap.com.
+The content which is the subject of the DMCA notice may then be reinstated.

 - Contact Information.
 Contact information, including name, address, and telephone number, as well as facsimile number and email, if available.